Greensky-gs/AmethystJS/README.md

     preconditionsFolder: "./yourPreconditionsFolder", // Specify the preconditions folder - optionnal
     autocompleteListenersFolder: "./autocompleteListenersFolder", // Specify the autocomplete folder - optionnal
-    buttonsFolder: './buttonsFolder', // Specify the button folder for button handlers - optionnal customPrefixAndDefaultAvailable?: true // Specify if the default prefix is usable when a custom prefix is set - optionnal });
+    buttonsFolder: './buttonsFolder', // Specify the button folder for button handlers - optionnal customPrefixAndDefaultAvailable?: true, // Specify if the default prefix is usable when a custom prefix is set - optionnal
+    modalHandlersFolder: "./yourModalHandlersFolder" // Specify the modal handlers folder });
 client.start({
     // All are optionnal